Cooke County License Hearing Guide

 Special Programs

-- Occupational License: As discussed above, this allows you to drive for essential purposes during a suspension.
+Occupational License: As discussed earlier, an occupational license allows you to drive for essential purposes during your suspension.